lggoch/Proj_2/README.md

 The programme creates a file "kaggle_submission.csv" that correspond to the submission selected on kaggle.

 ## Installation
-The machine that will run the programs present in this repo should have installed:
+The machine that will run the programs present in this repo should have installed:<br>
 		- python3 https://www.python.org/downloads/ <br>
 		- the numpy library http://www.numpy.org/<br>
 		- the nlkt library http://www.nltk.org/<br>